hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

 date_published: 2013-07-18
 headline:
 in_language: en
-keywords: clojure, amazon s3, web site, amazon route 53, amazon cloudfront, markdown, html, github, amazon route 53, clojure hiccup
+keywords: payments, marketplaces, collaborative consuption, web apps,clojure, mangopay
 discussion_url: https://github.com/hashobject/blog.hashobject.com/issues/4
 canonical_url: http://blog.hashobject.com/payments-api-for-collaborative-consumption-apps
 -->
 ## Intro

-We were looking recently for good solution to process payments for our new app [communi.st](http://communi.st)(more on that soon).
+We were looking recently for good solution to process payments for our new app [communi.st](http://communi.st) (more on that soon).

-Currently there are several really good companies that may solve that problem for most apps (both in US and Europe markets):
+Currently there are several really good companies (both in US and Europe markets) that may solve that problem for most apps (especially SaaS):

   * [Stripe](https://stripe.com/)
   * [Braintree](https://www.braintreepayments.com/)